kevinmadson026/Gameflix-Game-Finder-Extension/README.md

 1. Go to the **Releases** tab, download the `.crx` file, and drag it into `chrome://extensions/` (make sure **Developer mode** is enabled).

+"That's all, folks!"
+You're all set and ready to play.

 Or...

 1. **Download the Files:** Download or clone all the extension source files into a dedicated folder on your computer.
 The folder should contain: